Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Results

 \subsubsection{Main result of Campaign~D}

-Campaign~D closes the KEX question cleanly.
-KEX mode matters in low-cost ML-leaf scenarios and can produce moderate changes in bounded regimes.
-Pure post-quantum key establishment does not reverse the main picture.
+Campaign~D shows that KEX mode matters in low-cost ML-leaf scenarios and can produce moderate changes in bounded regimes.
+Pure post-quantum key establishment does not change the main picture.
 The decisive variable remains signature placement, especially the decision to place SLH-DSA in the handshake-exposed server leaf.